Pixelator2099/Lab/Particles/readme.md

 # Explosion

-Create a particle system in QB
+Create a particle system in QB64

 - Create array with objects
 - Define aceleration and direction